The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Determination of the BKT Transition Point

 \section{Determination of the BKT Transition Point}

-We perform finite-size scaling analysis to locate the BKT transition point.
-The scaling of the $d$-wave correlation function $P_d$ follows a BKT form~\cite{challa_critical_1986}
+The precise determination of the BKT transition point requires careful finite-size scaling analysis.
+According to the finite-size-scaling theory~\cite{challa_critical_1986}, the scaling of the $d$-wave pairing correlation $P_d$ follows a BKT form

-where $t_r=T/T_c-1$ denotes the reduced temperature, and $f$ is a universal scaling function.
-For the BKT transition, the critical exponent $\eta(T_c)=0.25$.
-At the transition point $T=T_c$ where $\xi$ diverges, we conclude from Eq.~\eqref{eq:finite_size_scaling} that $P_d\sim L^{-\eta(T_c)}$.
-In DQMC simulations, we measure the $d$-wave correlation $P_d$ for varying temperatures and lattice sizes to obtain $P_d(L,\beta)$.
-Fig.~\ref{fig:figs5} shows the plot of $\ln P_d$ versus $\ln L$ for varying temperatures.
-By requiring the slope of $\ln P_d$ versus $\ln L$ equals to $-\eta(T_c)$, we locate the superconducting transition temperature as $\beta_c t=1.10(5)$.
-Fixing the value of $\eta(T_c)$ and $\beta_c$, one can then tune the non-universal factor $a$ to let the measured $P_d(L,\beta)$ data collapse into a universal function, and further obtain the correlation length $\xi$, as we did in the main text.
+$t_r=T/T_c-1$ denotes the reduced temperature, and $f$ is a universal scaling function.
+The critical exponent is $\eta(T_c)=1/4$ for the BKT transition~\cite{kosterlitz_critical_1974}.
+For the bosonic correlation $\alpha^2$, an identical relation as in Eq.~\eqref{eq:finite_size_scaling} applies.
+At $T=T_c$ where the correlation length $\xi$ diverges, it is inferred from Eq.~\eqref{eq:finite_size_scaling} that $P_d L^{\eta(T_c)}$ for varying $L$ shall coincide at $T_c$.
+In DQMC simulations, the $d$-wave pairing correlation $P_d(L,\beta)$ is measured for varying temperatures and system sizes.
+It is thus expected that $P_d(L,\beta) L^{\eta(T_c)}$ converge at $\beta_c$ for all $L$, which allows us to precisely locate the transition temperature $\beta_c$, as we have done in the main text.
+Given the $\beta_c$ obtained above, one then tunes the non-universal factor $b$ to let the $P_d(L,\beta)$ data for all $\beta$ and $L$ collapse into a universal function according to Eq.~\eqref{eq:finite_size_scaling}.
+Once the value of $b$ is determined, the correlation length $\xi$ follows as $\xi\sim\exp(b t_r^{-1/2})$.